milindpatel63/samba-monitor/README.md

 docker run -d \
   -e FLASK_PORT=5069 \
   -e DISCORD_WEBHOOK_URL=your_webhook_url \
+  -e NTFY_TOPIC_URL=https://ntfy.sh/mytopic \
   -e EXCLUDED_IPS=192.168.1.1,192.168.1.2 \
   -p 5069:5069 \
   -v /tmp/smbstatus_output.txt:/tmp/smbstatus_output.txt \
   --name samba-monitor \
   milindpatel63/samba-monitor:latest
 ```
+Note:

+    The Docker container checks for updates based on the interval set in samba_monitor_docker.py (line 194).
+Modify this value to adjust how often the app refreshes its data and sends notifications.

+    The actual data from smbstatus is updated according to the cron schedule (every minute by default).
+Ensure the cron job's interval aligns with your desired data refresh rate.

 ### Docker Compose
 Create a `docker-compose.yml` file: